Modified carbazoles destabilize microtubules and kill glioblastoma multiform cells.

 Neurosciences (Brain & Spine)

 Diaz, Philippe; Horne, Eric; Xu, Cong; Hamel, Ernest; Wagenbach, Michael; Petrov, Ravil R; Uhlenbruck, Benjamin; Haas, Brian; Hothi, Parvinder; Wordeman, Linda; Gussio, Rick; and Stella, Nephi, "Modified carbazoles destabilize microtubules and kill glioblastoma multiform cells."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 809.